reduxjs/redux-toolkit/docs/introduction/quick-start.md

 npm i @reduxjs/toolkit @rtk-incubator/rtk-query
 ```

-> If you're a React user, make sure that you've installed `react-redux`.
+If you're a React user, make sure that you've installed `react-redux`.
 If you're a TypeScript user, you should also install `@types/react-redux`.

-> `rtk-query` itself is built on top of [Redux-Toolkit](https://redux-toolkit.js.org/) and uses [Redux](https://redux.js.org/) internally for it's architecture.
-Although knowledge of Redux and RTK are not required to use this library, we recommend checking out all of the additional global store management capabilities they provide, as well as installing the [devtools](https://github.com/reduxjs/redux-devtools).

 ## Setting up your store and API service